A mathematical framework for operational fine tunings: Abstract

 \section{Abstract}

-In the framework of ontological models, the features of quantum mechanics that emerge as inherently nonclassical always involve properties that are fine tuned, \emph{i.e.} properties that hold at the operational level but break at the ontological level (they only hold for fine tuned values of the ontic parameters).
+In the framework of ontological models, the inherently nonclassical features of quantum theory always seem to involve properties that are fine tuned, \emph{i.e.}\ properties that hold at the operational level but break at the ontological level.
+Their appearance at the operational level is due to unexplained special choices of the ontological parameters, which is what we mean by a fine tuning.
 Famous examples of such features are contextuality and nonlocality.
-We here develop a precise theory-independent mathematical framework for characterizing \emph{operational} fine tunings.
-These are distinct from \emph{causal} fine tunings -- already introduced by Wood and Spekkens in [NJP,$\bold{17}$ 033002(2015)] -- as they do not involve any assumption on the underlying causal structure.
-We show how all the already known examples of operational fine tunings fit into our framework, we discuss possibly new fine tunings and we use the framework to shed new light on the relation between nonlocality and generalized contextuality, where the former can involve a causal fine tuning too, unlike the latter.
-The framework is also formulated in the language of category theory and functors.
+In this article, we develop a theory-independent mathematical framework for characterizing \emph{operational} fine tunings.
+These are distinct from \emph{causal} fine tunings -- already introduced by Wood and Spekkens in [NJP,$\bold{17}$ 033002(2015)] -- as the definition of an operational fine tuning does not involve any assumptions about the underlying causal structure.
+We show how known examples of operational fine tunings, such as Spekkens' generalized contextuality, violation of parameter independence in Bell experiment, and ontological time asymmetry, fit into our framework.
+We discuss the possibility of finding new fine tunings and we use the framework to shed new light on the relation between nonlocality and generalized contextuality.
+Although nonlocality has often been argued to be a form of contextuality, this is only true when nonlocality consists of a violation of parameter independence.
+We formulate our framework also in the language of category theory using the concept of functors.